FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/Basics of Finite Element Methods/Part 1/Chapter 1 One-Dimensional Boundary Value Problem.md

-\Delta ## 1.
-Strong or Classical form of the 1-D boundary problem
+## 1. Strong or Classical form of the 1-D boundary problem

 <mark style="background: transparent; color: yellow">Main constituents of a finite element method</mark> for the solution of a boundary-value problems are
 1. The variational or weak statement of the problem
 2. <mark style="background: transparent; color: yellow">approximate solution of the variational equations</mark> through the use of "Finite Element Method".

 Firstly we suppose we want to solute the following differential equations as :
 $$u_{,xx} + l = 0\tag{1.1.1}$$
 This equation is the governing equation of the ==transverse displacement== of a string in tension.
 And this equation also can be considered as governing equation for  ==longitudinal displacement== of an elastic rod.